aligote/wordpress-theme/README.md

 # Wordpress Theme

-A basic Wordpress starter code base to jump start main objectives for your website.
-All the files and code are placed in wp-content > themes > demo folder.
+A basic Wordpress theme starter code base to jump start for your website theme.
+Main theme files and code are placed in wp-content > themes > demo folder.